Coolest Homemade Batman Costume Ideas

 The body suit and the chest piece gloves and boots are from Morris and I sprayed them all with plastic dip.
 And, as you can see, it really adds a nice shine.
 The belt is from Spencer’s gifts and used to be yellow but I painted it gold.

 So far I have been working this costume for about a year and spent almost $400.00.
 So far I am very happy with all the time spent and I can’t wait till Halloween.

 I love Super Heroes.
 So this Halloween I decided go for a Batman costume.

 While the costume cost around $35, $20 of it was spent on the mask.
 I decided to get the mask from the Batman and Robin movie, not Batman Begins.
 Mainly because it fits me better and was $12 cheaper.

 The grey material I purchased at Wal-Mart for $1 dollar a yard and the black material for $1 a yard.

 In order to get a pattern for my body suit, I took some old tights that I had from my football years and cut them in half.
 Those I traced and sewed together.
 The gloves and boot covers I made from regular black material.
 I just measured with a measuring tape and cut them out.
 I sew, so that’s how I put them together.
 If you don’t, they do have fabric glue.
 And they have some good ones out there that really do work.

-The under pants are just a pair that I found around the house.
-The final part was the cape.
+Finally, I made the cape.
 I got 3 individually cut pieces of 2yd fabric.
-I sewed the 3 together.
+Then I sewed the 3 together.
 I tapered the top to fit around my neck and let the bottoms be wide.
-I could actually fit 3 people under it.
+It could actually fit 3 people under it.
 That’s how wide I got it to be.
 I wanted my Batman costume as close to the comic book version as I could get.

 Total Spent: $35